Los Angeles Almanac Logo

 Mexican American Indian Performers

 Mexican American Indian performers.
-Photo by dlewisnash, courtesy of Pixabay.com.
+Photo by dlewisnash at Pixabay.com.

-Los Angeles County is home to the largest concentration of persons of any part American Indian descent in the United States.* The U.S. Census in 2020 estimated that the Los Angeles County population of persons identifying as fully or partly American Indian or Alaskan Native to be 156,646.
-The same population in Maricopa County, Arizona, was estimated at 109,724, placing that county in second place, nationally, behind Los Angeles County.
+Los Angeles County is home to the largest concentration in the United States of persons who identify racially solely as American Indian or Alaska Native.
+The U.S. Census estimated that, in 2022, this population numbered 111,096 in Los Angeles County.
+The same population in Maricopa County, Arizona, was estimated at 83,296, placing that county in second place.

 Here we use the term American Indian, versus Native American, because the U.S. Census Bureau uses this to refer to most indigenous people of the Americas.
 According to a 1995 Census Bureau study, 50% of people identifying themselves as indigenous preferred the term American Indian, 37% preferred Native American, and the remainder preferred other terms or had no preference.
 The Census Bureau uses American Indian to include indigenous people of all the Americas (North and South America and the Carribbean) who are not Alaska Native or Hawaiian.
 In addition, the two indigenous people groups native to Los Angeles County, the Gabrielino-Tongva Tribe (San Gabriel Band of Mission Indians) and Kizh Nation (Gabrieleño Band of Mission Indians) both use the term Indian.